 Replacing windows, the roof or rehabilitating the underground parking slabs, to name just a few examples, is usually very expensive.
 Three options are available to the syndicate to pay for this work:

 As pretty as it is, a new co-ownership will age and sooner or later require major repairs.
-However, in Quebec, about half of the syndicates of co-owners do not have any management tools to adequately provision the contingency fund for major repairs or the replacement of common elements.
-This problem, which sometimes has disastrous financial consequences for some co-owners, should soon be solved by the obligation to obtain a contingency fund study to which the Syndicates of co-owners will be subject by the upcoming amendments to the Civil Code of Québec following the adoption of Bill 16 in December 2019.
+However, in Quebec, about half of the syndicates of co-owners do not have any management tools to adequately provision the contingency fund.
+This problem, which sometimes has disastrous financial consequences for some co-owners, should soon be resolved by the obligation to obtain a contingency fund study to which the syndicates of co-owners will be subject by the upcoming amendments to the Civil Code of Québec following the adoption of Bill 16 in December 2019.
 This contingency fund study will prevent it from getting into trouble because of administrators who have not properly planned the amounts of money to be allocated to it.
 A look at the terms and conditions relating to the contingency fund study and the transitional measures surrounding these new legislative provisions.